-21. What is the value of an MLS?
+17. What is the value of an MLS?

-MLSs have always provided significant value beyond communicating offers of compensation.

-- MLSs: - o Enable comprehensive marketplaces: Access to inventory and widespread advertising incentivizes local broker participation. - Ensure reliable data access: NAR guidelines for local MLS broker marketplaces enable hubs of trusted, verified information where all participants have equitable access. - Create connections: Local MLS broker marketplaces create the largest opportunity for connections between real estate agents with properties to sell and those with clients looking to buy. - o Advance small business: Compiling housing information that is accessible to all businesses, in one place, allows smaller real estate brokerages to compete with larger ones. - o Encourage entrepreneurship: Because of lower barriers to entry enabled by local MLS broker marketplaces, new market entrants can advance technology, consumer service and other innovations.
+- MLSs have always provided significant value beyond communicating offers of compensation. - MLSs: - Enable comprehensive marketplaces: Access to inventory and widespread advertising incentivizes local broker participation. - Ensure reliable data access: NAR guidelines for local MLS broker marketplaces enable hubs of trusted, verified information where all participants have equitable access. - Create connections: Local MLS broker marketplaces create the largest opportunity for connections between real estate agents with properties to sell and those with clients looking to buy. - Advance small business: Compiling housing information that is accessible to all businesses, in one place, allows smaller real estate brokerages to compete with larger ones. - Encourage entrepreneurship: Because of lower barriers to entry enabled by local MLS broker marketplaces, new market entrants can advance technology, consumer service and other innovations.

-22. What should listing brokers advise their clients about the prohibition of offers of compensation on an MLS?
+18. What should listing brokers advise their clients about the prohibition of offers of compensation on an MLS?

-- Listing brokers should inform their clients that offers of compensation would no longer be an option on an MLS. - This change will not prevent offers of cooperative compensation off an MLS.
-And it will not prevent sellers from offering buyer concessions on an MLS (for example - concessions for buyer closing costs).
-Compensation would continue to be negotiable and should always be negotiated between agents and the consumers they serve.
+• Listing brokers should inform their clients that offers of compensation would no longer be an option on an MLS.

-23. Why was prohibiting the publication of compensation offers in the MLS part of the settlement?

-• While NAR has long maintained - and we continue to believe - that cooperative compensation and NAR's current policies are good things that benefit buyers and sellers, we also acknowledge that continuing to litigate would have hurt members and their small businesses, so have agreed to put in place a new rule prohibiting offers of compensation on the MLS.

-- This is consistent with NAR's long-maintained position that prohibiting all offers of cooperative compensation entirely would harm consumers and be inconsistent with real estate laws in the many states that authorize them. - We believe this agreement provides a path forward for our industry and NAR.
+- This change will not prevent offers of cooperative compensation off an MLS.
+And it will not prevent sellers from offering buyer concessions on an MLS (for example - concessions for buyer closing costs). - Compensation would continue to be negotiable and should always be negotiated between agents and the consumers they serve. - 19.
+Who at NAR signed off on the settlement and was the decision to settle subject to proper NAR governance procedures? - The settlement was signed off by NAR's Leadership Team, in consultation with outside legal and financial experts, and in accordance with NAR's governance procedures. - Throughout the settlement process, we engaged with a diverse range of members and considered their perspectives and interests while fighting to protect all industry players as best we could. - As is common in negotiating a complex settlement, there is a need to maintain confidentiality and effectively navigate complex legal considerations, which restricted the extent of the information that NAR could share more broadly. - 20.
+Why was prohibiting the publication of compensation offers in the MLS part of the settlement? - While NAR has long maintained and we continue to believe that cooperative compensation and NAR's current policies are good things that benefit buyers and sellers, we also acknowledge that continuing to litigate would have hurt members and their small businesses, so have agreed to put in place a new rule prohibiting offers of compensation on the MLS. - This is consistent with NAR's long-maintained position that prohibiting all offers of cooperative compensation entirely would harm consumers and be inconsistent with real estate laws in the many states that authorize them. - We believe this agreement provides a path forward for our industry and NAR.

-24.Is it possible for offers of compensation to be conveyed through channels other than the MLS?
+21. Is it possible for offers of compensation to be conveyed through channels other than the MLS?